bsdpot/potluck/pixelfed/README.md

 The parameter S3ENDPOINT is the url for public read-only access to the bucket, such as served by `nginx-s3-nomad` or `nginx-s3-ssl-nomad` pot images.
 Include `https://`.

+The TOPNAME parameter is the name of the admin account and will become the account name on the instance.
+This is used in the `create-admin.sh` script which can be run after first setup.

+The TOPEMAIL parameter is the email address of the admin account, which will also become the username for logging in.
+This is used in the `create-admin.sh` script which can be run after first setup.

 ## Optional Parameters

 The PVTCERT parameter will configure a self-signed certificate for use with `nginx`.
 Enable this if you have SSL certificates configured via a frontend such as `haproxy` which is reverse-proxying to this image.
 No `acme.sh` registration will take place.